Childcare Subsidy is a payment that helps families with the cost of pre-school childcare.

 You should also normally live in New Zealand and intend to stay here.

-It also depends on how much you and your spouse or partner earn.
+It also depends on how much you and your partner earn.

 The child must be:

-- under five years old (or under six years if you get a Child Disability Allowance for them)
+- under 5 (or under 6 if you get a Child Disability Allowance for them)

-- attending an approved early childhood programme for three or more hours a week.
+- attending an approved early childhood programme for 3 or more hours a week.

 Approved programmes include early childhood education and care services, eg: